MicrosoftDocs/visualstudio-docs/docs/debugger/start-a-debugging-session-for-a-store-app-in-visual-studio-vb-csharp-cpp-and-xaml.md

 # Start a debugging session for a UWP app in Visual Studio (VB, C#, C++ and XAML)
 ![Applies to Windows and Windows Phone](../debugger/media/windows_and_phone_content.png "windows_and_phone_content")

- This topic describes how to start a debugging session for Store apps written in XAML and Visual C++, Visual C#, or Visual Basic.
+ This topic describes how to start a debugging session for UWP apps written in XAML and Visual C++, Visual C#, or Visual Basic.
 Debugging an app involves both configuring the debugging session and choosing the way to start the app.

 > [!NOTE]
 >  For apps written in JavaScript and HTML see [Start a debug session  (JavaScript)](../debugger/start-a-debugging-session-for-store-apps-in-visual-studio-javascript.md).